HuveD/micro_roo_manager/docs/rules-code/rules.md

 -   Interpret errors or handover reasons reported by Coders to decide on the next step (e.g., delegating a correction task, escalation, reporting a blocker).

 ## 6. Final Reporting Contents
--   The final report generated via `attempt_completion` should be a synthesis of the outcomes related to the original request, implicitly including the results of verification and correction steps.
+-   The final report generated via `attempt_completion` MUST be a **complete and accurate synthesis** of the entire process related to the original request.
--   It should clearly state whether the original request from Sparc Orchestrator was fully achieved based on the verified subtask results.
+-   **Mandatory Content:**
+    *   Overall achievement status of the original request.
--   It should summarize the work performed by the Coder modes.
+    *   Summary of work performed by Coder modes (verified results).
--   It must clearly list any unresolved blockers encountered during the process.
+    *   **Explicit summary of ALL significant 'Notable Points', suggestions, potential risks, or out-of-scope issues reported in subtask reports.** (e.g., "Senior Coder noted that related test code in file X needs refactoring, which was outside the scope of the assigned task.") **Do NOT omit these.**
+    *   List of any unresolved blockers.